KeyanEnayati/Faragir-Sales-Analytics/README.md

 📁 Full dataset available in the sheet `"Top 10 Customers"` inside the **sales KPI.xlsx** file.

-## 🎯 Customer Segmentation using RFM
+## 🎯 Step 4.Customer Segmentation using RFM

 Segmenting customers based on **Recency**, **Frequency**, and **Monetary Value** (RFM) allows *Faragir Sanat Mehrbin* to target campaigns more effectively, retain valuable clients, and re-engage churned customers.